sudheerao/Angular-Flask-Python-3-framework/README.md

-Flask-Scaffold let's you prototype Database Driven RESTFUL API's and Web Dashboard in python 3, Flask and Angularjs 1 by simply mentioning the Resource and it's fields in a YAML file.

-Features
-RESTFUL API prototyping
-CRUD Dashboard
-E2E testing with Protractor and Selenium
-Unit testing with Python UnitTests
-Continuous Integration with Travis-CI

-Installation

-You can use either MySQL database or a PostgreSQL database but please ensure that they are installed with their development libraries for steps see [PostgreSQL](http://techarena51.com/index.php/flask-sqlalchemy-postgresql-tutorial/)
+Flask-Scaffold let's you prototype a web app for example a Blog or a CRUD app by simply specifying it's modules and fields It also creates a RESTFUL API for you, so you can exchange data with your app via a mobile client as well.

+Flask-Scaffold will prototype applications in  Python 3, Angularjs 1.5 and can use either a PostgreSQL or MySQL database It uses the Flask framework and offers inbuilt Unit testing, E2E testing and Continous Integration.

 ![](https://travis-ci.org/Leo-G/Flask-Scaffold.svg?branch=master)

-###Installation Steps
+###Installation

+Please ensure that development libraries for [PostgreSQL](http://techarena51.com/index.php/flask-sqlalchemy-postgresql-tutorial/) are installed.

 ####Step 1:Clone the project to your application folder.

     git clone git@github.com:Leo-g/Flask-Scaffold.git YourAppFolderName && cd YourAppFolderName